 Rosemary has been recognized as a powerfully cleansing and regenerative herb for centuries.
 But Rosemary goes deeper than that by stirring the heart's soul and more.
 Spend a few minutes getting to know Rosemary the plant and the essential oil including recipes and an episode of "Plant Talk" where I'm distilling rosemary leaves!

 Have you tried the "No Poo" method of hair washing but found it's not quite working for you?
 Fear not!
 Options like clay and simple plant based preparations such as infusions and hydrosols may be what you have been looking for.

 Yarrow, the plant of "thousands of leaves" may bring an element of healing and protection to your life.
 This post includes an aromatherapy blend for a mood mist.

 German chamomile essential oil is distilled from the flowers of Matricaria recutita and often grown and distilled for its essential oil in Hungary as well as other parts of Eastern Europe, North America and Australia.
 Native to temperate parts of Eurasia, M. recutita best expresses itself when grown in this type of terroir.
 As many … Continue reading Plant Talk: German Chamomile

-Lavandula stoechas in full bloom on the Long Island coast.
 Lavandula stoechas is classified in the mint (Lamiaceae) family and native to the Mediterranean basin.
 It is a compact perennial shrub with linear gray-green leaves.
 Its characteristically dark purple flowers, topped by purple bracts, are on dense, oblong spikes reaching to 1.25” long.
-Unlike its … Continue reading Plant Talk: Spanish Lavender
+Unlike its relatives, it prefers the coastal (low altitude) arid climates of … Continue reading Plant Talk: Spanish Lavender